Monday, November 13, 2017

 NORTHEY COMMENTS ON IOWA CROPS AND WEATHER REPORT

-DES MOINES – Iowa Secretary of Agriculture Bill Northey today commented on the Iowa Crop Progress and Condition report released by the USDA National Agricultural Statistical Service.
+DES MOINES – The Iowa Crop Progress and Condition report has been released by the USDA National Agricultural Statistical Service.
 The report is released weekly from April through October.

 The weekly report is also available on the Iowa Department of Agriculture and Land Stewardship’s website at www.IowaAgriculture.gov or on USDA’s site at www.nass.usda.gov/ia.
 The report summary follows here: